Prebiotics Explained: How They Feed the Gut Microbiome and Support Digestive Health

-Prebiotics Explained: How They Feed the Gut Microbiome & Improve Digestive Health
+Prebiotics Explained: How They Feed the Gut Microbiome and Improve Digestive Health

 Modern microbiome science shows that long-term gut health depends less on introducing new bacteria and more on feeding the beneficial microbes already present.
-This principle sits at the core of systems biology explored throughout the Human Microbiome Hub, which examines how diet, microbes, and host physiology interact across the gut–brain and oral–gut axes:
+This principle sits at the core of the systems-biology approach explored throughout the Human Microbiome Hub, which examines how diet, microbes, and host physiology interact across the gut-brain and oral-gut axes.

 What Are Prebiotics?